 Dr. Joe Vipond is a Calgary-based emergency physician and the president of the Canadian Association of Physicians for the Environment.
 Vipond and his family go green whenever they can.
 They’ve installed solar panels on their house and garage, drive an electric vehicle, and take holidays where the focus is on self-powered travel, such as multi-day backpacking and kayaking trips.

-When you visit a new place, see the sights by walking, hiking, riding a bike, or anything else you can think of that involves your own human power and has less of an impact on the environment.
+When you visit a new place, see the sights through active transportation, which means walking, hiking, riding a bike, or anything else you can think of that involves your own human power and has less of an impact on the environment.

 Purchase Carbon Offsets